Facing Drug Charges in Bradenton? Get Guidance That Protects Your Future

 Florida law classifies drug crimes based primarily on the drug's schedule, the quantity, and the alleged purpose (possession vs. sale/trafficking).
 For nearly all substances, the charge is a felony, even for small amounts.

-Most Controlled Substances (Cocaine, Meth, Heroin, etc.): Automatically a Third-Degree Felony, punishable by up to 5 years in prison and a $5,000 fine.
-A conviction also carries a mandatory two-year driver's license suspension.
+Most controlled substances (cocaine, meth, heroin, etc.): Automatically a third-degree felony, which under Florida law can be punishable by up to 5 years in prison and a $5,000 fine.
+A conviction can also carry a mandatory driver’s license suspension.

-Classification: Often a Second-Degree Felony, punishable by up to 15 years in prison and a $10,000 fine.
+Classification: Often charged as a second-degree felony, which can be punishable by up to 15 years in prison and a $10,000 fine.

 Key Elements the Prosecution Must Prove